If you have chronic back pain, it’s imperative that you avoid or modify these activities, for a pain-free holiday season.

 If you do end up injuring your back during the holidays, don’t be afraid to excuse yourself to ice or heat your back so it doesn’t get worse.
 If it doesn’t get better, cancel those holiday brunch plans and see your doctor.

-“Someone should consider seeing a spine specialist if they sustained trauma with the onset of pain, if the pain does not resolve or appears to be worsening,” said Christopher Ornelas, MD, assistant professor of clinical orthopaedic surgery at Keck School of Medicine of USC and an orthopaedic surgeon specializing in non-operative spinal disorders at the USC Spine Center at Keck Medicine of USC.
+“Someone should consider seeing a spine specialist if they sustained trauma with the onset of pain, if the pain does not resolve or appears to be worsening,” said Christopher Ornelas, MD, an orthopaedic surgeon specializing in non-operative spinal disorders at the USC Spine Center at Keck Medicine of USC and assistant professor of clinical orthopaedic surgery at Keck School of Medicine of USC.
 “Patients should seek immediate attention if there is weakness or loss of bowel or bladder control.”